 The Company is domiciled in Ontario, Canada.
 The address of the Company's registered office and its principal place of business is 100 Renfrew Dr., Suite 100, Markham, Ontario, L3R 9R6.

 2. Significant accounting policies

 (i) Statement of compliance

-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

 (ii) Basis of preparation